-My journey involves, among other things, acceptance of self, others, and situations.
-Self-acceptance of where I’m at, and where I’m not.
+Changing my journey involved, among other things, acceptance of self, others, and situations.
+Self-acceptance of where I’m at and where I’m not.
 Accepting that where I’m at is a limitation, but more importantly, a point of departure or opportunity from which to grow.
 It all depends upon my mindset or perspective.

 Acceptance & Transitions

 As in sports psychology, we benefit by creating a “memory bank” of positive outlooks and perspectives.
 Then all we need to do is to employ them for our own benefit according to the situation at hand.
-Unfortunately, too regularly, we allow ourselves to believe that “we simply must” focus on controlling situations that are often outside of our control or are secondary to our goals.
+Unfortunately, too regularly, we allow ourselves to believe that “we simply must” focus on controlling situations that are normally outside of our control or are secondary to our goals.
 Too frequently, our “memory bank” of outlooks is populated automatically by unhappy experiences.
 “Forget about it.”

-A business, remember, is a reflection of its owner’s reality, not a creator of their existence, which means, that at certain times, I must garner strength and confidence elsewhere to feed the business.
+A business, remember, is a reflection of its owner’s reality, not a creator of their existence, which means that I must garner strength and confidence elsewhere to feed the business at certain times.
 At other times, the clinic will feed me.
-Meditation, music, and reflection.
+Exercise, meditation, music, personal friends, and reflection.
 These are a few of my resources that mentor me down a trail to creating my masterpiece with my business.
 They inspire me.
 Hopefully, they will also stimulate the clinic’s evolution.
 Perhaps.

 Whether this is true or not can be tested out.
 After considerable reflection and consulting my statistics, I can honestly say that my business has changed significantly in its first ten years.
-Where it’s clientele comes from and the concerns that they bring reflects a critical component of change.
+Where its clientele comes from and the concerns they bring reflect a critical component of change.

 Today, the clinic sees a higher number of private clients who hear of us online or through word-of-mouth — no more advertising budget.
 Client concerns continue to vary somewhat.
 However, everyone wants to feel and experience happiness.
-Currently, client concerns are more professional than in previous years, and clients themselves have more formal education and are more psychologically informed when they come in, as compared to our early years.
+Currently, client concerns are more professional than in previous years, and clients have more formal education.
+They are more psychologically informed when they come in, as compared to our early years.

 Learn, Grow, Change, Evolve & Improve

-Entrepreneurs might engage in the process of lifelong learning, and best practices.
+Entrepreneurs might engage in the process of lifelong learning and best practices.
 As a Psychologist, I must work my business as if I were a gardener.
-She works the soil.
-Cares for her plants with water and sunlight.
-But she cannot insist that her plants grow more or differently than they will.
-She must love them as they are and accept how they grow on their terms.
+Work the soil.
+Care for plants with water and sunlight.
+But I cannot insist that plants grow more or differently than they will.
+I just love them as they are and accept how they grow on their terms.

 There is something quite magical about creatively loving life as it is, on its own terms.
-I think that a business requires, not only great technical and business acumen but also a commitment to forging greater connections with individual clients as well as to the business community and community at large.
-Activities that I understand how to do, but which are often outside of my comfort range – and so here, I stretch myself.
-I am an extreme introvert, which is excellent, as confidentiality is critical in a therapeutic setting, but limiting in terms of growing a business.
+I think that a business requires great technical and business acumen and a commitment to forging greater connections with individual clients and the business community and a growing culture.
+Activities that I understand how to do, but which are often outside of my comfort range – and so here, I stretch myself again.
+I am an extreme introvert – which is excellent – as confidentiality is critical in a therapeutic setting but limiting in growing a business.
 Perspective definitely comes into play here.

-My professional journey (and that of my clinic), at least for the time being, seems to be about patience, acceptance, and stretching myself.
+My professional journey (and that of my clinic), at least for the time being, seems to be about patience, perspective, acceptance and stretching.
 Sometimes I think this is all life is about – accepting the things we cannot change, stretching beyond our comfort zones, and being patient for the life we long for.
-Acceptance, I should remember, reflects both a limitation and is a point or opportunity from which to grow.
+Acceptance, patience, perspective, and stretching, I should remember, reflects both a limitation and is a point or opportunity from which to grow.

 “That’s it!”
 Gord Downie of the Tragically Hip once sung.
 We’ve got to engage in “a collection of things.”
 We’ve got to learn to love the life we have.
 Then it might change and become something more.
 Something not quite so “Tragic.”